astropy/astropy/docs/development/docguide.rst

 the associated numpydoc_ tools.
 The most up-to-date version of these standards can be found at `numpy's github site
 <http://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_.
 The
-guidelines below have been adapted to the AstroPy pacakge.
+guidelines below have been adapted to the Astropy pacakge.

 .. _NumPy: http://numpy.scipy.org/
 .. _numpydoc: http://pypi.python.org/pypi/numpydoc/0.3.1